 In Y-2K there were ten studies published on the subject.
 Ten years ago (2008) PubMed showed 240 studies with the word “epigentic” in the title.
 By last year, that number had increased over ten-fold to almost 2,700 published studies.
 Epigenetics are important because it’s today’s best example of the concept Dubos was trying to get through to his readers sixty five years ago.

 Dubos began his 1955 paper by suggesting that the germ theory of disease — germs find susceptible hosts and multiply — was grossly oversimplified.
 He explained this by arguing that there have been plenty of critics of the the Pasteur / Koch theory since its inception in the 1870’s, not the least of whose reasoning included the fact that healthy animals / humans were frequently surrounded by the sick, yet did not get sick themselves.
 He went on to describe followers of the germ theory as having three distinct characteristics.

 - They are “almost cultish” in their love of and defense of the germ theory.

-- They are "undisturbed by the inconsistencies" of their theory.
+- They are “undisturbed by the inconsistencies” of the germ theory.

-- They are "not too exacting about evidence".
+- They are “not too exacting about evidence” concerning the germ theory.

 “For ten years I had been looking, thinking, asking myself and others the question, why does one person have a certain ailment and another remain well, although both may be eating the same food at the same table, sleeping in the same bed and working side by side?
 At last Harvey Lillard assisted me in answering my question.
 He told me that while he was in a cramped position he felt something give way in his back and from that time he was deaf.
 Upon examination I found a vertebra out of alignment, racked out of its normal position.
 I replaced it by two adjustments and restored his hearing.”